Switch Booting Commands

 reload

-The reload command power cycles the switch and then resets it under Aboot control.
+The reload command power cycles the switch and resets it under Aboot control.
 The hard reset clears the switch, including memory states and other hardware logic.

 Note: The reload fast-boot and reload hitless commands initiate Smart System Upgrade (SSU); for a description of this feature and the appropriate command syntax, refer to the Smart System Upgrade (Leaf SSU) section.